-Cold sores, also called fever blisters, are painful blisters that can develop on or around the lips.
-These sores are common and will go away on their own, but if you have a major event coming up — like a wedding or an important job interview — you might be wondering how to get rid of a cold sore fast.
+Also known as fever blisters, cold sores are painful clusters of blisters that can develop on or around the lips.
+These sores are common and will go away on their own, but if you have a major event on your calendar – like a wedding or an important job interview – you may wonder how to get rid of a cold sore fast.
+Here's how:

 1. Cold Compress

-To help your cold sore outbreak heal quickly, try holding a cool, damp cloth against the sore.
-This can help make your sore less red and crusty and help it heal more quickly, reports the Mayo Clinic.
+To help your cold sore outbreak heal quickly, try holding a cool, damp cloth against the sores.
+This can help reduce redness and remove crusting, while also accelerating the healing process, reports the Mayo Clinic.

 2. Cold Sore Ointment